SomeCodecat/simple-subsonic-rest-api/README.md

 This widget is designed for the [Glance Dashboard](https://github.com/glanceapp/glance/).
 It provides a summary of your library and includes interactive tooltips for browsing artists, albums, and songs directly from your dashboard.

+### Glance Setup

+Before adding the widget, you need to have Glance installed and running.
+For detailed instructions on setting up Glance, please refer to the [official documentation](https://github.com/glanceapp/glance).

 ### Glance Secrets

 First, ensure you have the following secrets defined in your Glance environment.
 These should match the values from your `.env` file.